Medina Spirit drug test confirmed; Kentucky Derby win in jeopardy

 LOUISVILLE, Ky.
 (AP) — Bob Baffert’s lawyer said Wednesday that a split-sample test of Kentucky Derby winner Medina Spirit came back positive for the presence of the steroid betamethasone, which could lead to the horse’s disqualification and discipline for the Hall of Fame trainer.

-Attorney Craig Robertson said the test showed 25 picograms of the steroid, after 21 picograms were found initially.
-Even a trace amount of betamethasone is prohibited on race day in Kentucky and considered a violation.
+Attorney Craig Robertson said the second test showed 25 picograms of the steroid, after 21 picograms were found initially.
+Even a trace amount of betamethasone — a picogram is a trillionth of one gram — is prohibited on race day in Kentucky, Maryland and New York, which are home to the sport’s Triple Crown races, and considered a violation.

 “I think that will shed the light most prominently on the issue here for us,” Brewster told The Associated Press by phone.
 “The whole basis for listing betamethasone is because it’s injected into a joint and they want you not to inject the joints too close to the race, so the whole substantive basis is out the window if it’s a salve, and it can be proven scientifically and empirically to be the salve.”